 By accurately prescribing, indexing, and modelling reality; perspective enabled accurate systemised worlds to be developed on media.
 By means of perspective views, new kinds of visual solutions can be created in the human mind or model and subsequently be recorded on media.
 The explicit dimensional worlds made possible using perspective machines/methods enable new ideas, concepts, forms and conglomerations of objects to be explored.
 Some objects/processes are really existent ones, and some only imaginary (at a particular time).

 Perspective, because it allowed the creation of imaginary 3D worlds centred on a particular viewpoint and specific operational scenarios, allowed new concepts to be developed at the speed of thought.
 We no longer needed to try everything out in reality.
 The inner world then became the master and shaper of the outer.
 Instrument/media perspectives were employed as perception and cognitive ‘amplifiers’; primarily because we were now able to ‘imaginatively see into the real-world,’ or ‘explore in great detail’, real and potential perspective views of things in experimental contexts.

 Lecture 3: Perspective, Art, Science, Technology

 We begin by looking at how perspective influenced the development of almost every art and design movement, from pre-history and ancient times to classical, modern, and post-modern art movements.
 Next, we look in detail at how perspective shaped the development of engineering and science from the earliest times in ancient thought to Renaissance and modern times.

 Alan concludes the lecture series by reviewing the various roles that perspective has played in human history, technological evolution, and artistic, scientific, social, and cultural developments.
-He postulates that perspective is a fundamental driver of human progress in the past, present, and future senses.
+He demonstrates that perspective is a fundamental driver of human progress in the past, present, and future senses.
 Furthermore, future developments and the inevitable improvement in perspective knowledge, plus related viewpoint and dimensional modelling/mapping-related applications, may determine human destiny in the most profound ways imaginable.